insightcrunch/insightcrunch/_posts/2011-01-20-tcs-ilp-bhubaneswar-cracking-the-code.md

 ---

-## Preparing for the Final Comprehensive Assessment
+## Preparing for the Final Comprehensive Assessment at Kalinga Park

 The final comprehensive evaluation at TCS ILP is the culminating assessment that carries the most weight in terms of project allocation and overall evaluation standing.
 It typically covers the full range of content from the entire training period, often including both technical and soft-skills components.